 The OEM front brake of the Himalayan is somewhat weak.
-To improve it we have tried a number of things, some of which worked, but with negative repercussions, some worked flawless but are incredibly expensive and some may be worth the investment.
+To improve it we have tried a number of things, some of which worked, but with negative repercussions, some worked flawless but are expensive and some may be worth the investment.

 The obvious first choice was experimenting with different pads.
 We used sintered pads TRW MCB 648 SV which work better than RE OEM but not remarkably so.
 They also eat up the disk quite fast.
-So this was no solution although most of the online discussion focuses on this.
+So this was no solution for us although most of the online discussion focuses on this.

 Questions, ideas, any kind of input?
 Please contact us.